 - By 2021 there will be an estimated 3.5 million unfilled cybersecurity jobs.
 (Cybersecurity Ventures)

 Given how scary those points are, it’s unfortunate that we can’t just wake up from our nightmare, put down our book, or simply turn off the horror film to escape these cyber goblins.
 However, hope isn’t lost—just as Captain America has his shield and Tony Stark uses his genius, organizations need to equip themselves with tools, utilities, and, most importantly, employee education in preparation against the evil villains of the Internet world.
 While it’s still true that human error remains one of the biggest threats against security, employees can also serve as the biggest assets in identifying and reporting incidents in a timely manner—they just have to know what to look for while going about their work.
-The better an organization’s security training and awareness, the higher the number of reported incidents should be among its employees, and the smaller the risk of breach.
+The better an organization’s security training and awareness, the higher the number of reported incidents should be among its employees, and the smaller the risk of a breach.

 To determine what should be included in an organization’s training and awareness activities, one may evaluate applicable information from privacy and security policies before aligning the security training objectives with those of the firm’s mission and objectives.
 For additional information in structuring a security awareness program for your organization, refer to our blog article from Avani Desai, “Building a Security Program to Fit Your Enterprise.”